grumpypenny/sentiment-analysis-and-music-generation/README.md

 **How we generate music:**

 The AI is trained on a two datasets, one for happy songs and one for sad songs.
-We seperated songs into happy and sad based on the key.
+We seperated songs into happy and sad based on the mode.
-For example a song in A major would be happy while a song in A minor would be sad.
+There are 7 common modes in music, in order from darkest to brightest:
+* Locrian
+* Phrygian
+* Minor
+* Dorian
+* Mixolydian
+* Major
+* Lydian

+We defined 'happy' as any song written in Major or Lydian mode, all else being called sad.
+It is important to node that Mixolydian isn't always sad in practice but for our purposes we decied to group it in with sad as it is rarely as bright as Major or Lydian.

+For further information we used [this video](https://www.youtube.com/watch?v=jNY_ZCUBmcA)

 Both models are the same, the only difference is the data its trained on.

 Once the sentiment of the text is found, a sample is sequenced from the correct model.
 We do not want the same characters from the model each time, so what we do is generate a multinomial distribution of all the possible characters we could.
 The way we generate text also takes in a integer called temperature.
 The higher the temperature, the more uniform the character distribution is.
 What this does is it ensures we do not always get the same characters when we run the model.
 The higher the temperature makes the text more random.
 We sample one character at a time, only stopping once we reach the character limit.